navikt/pino-logger/README.md

     basePath: '/my/base/path',
 })

-export const MyProviders() {
+export function MyProviders(): ReactElement {
    ...
 }
 ```

 ### Pages

-If your application is using a base path, or you want to have your logger on a different API-route, you can configure the logger.
+If your application is using a base path, or you want to have your logger on a different API-route, you can configure
+the logger.

 In your `_app.tsx`, on root in the file, you can use `configureLogger` as such: